Rana Kumbha: Military career

+After getting repeatedly defeated by Kumbha, Sultans of Gujrat, Malwa and Nagor prepared to take joint actions against Mewar and divide the spoils.
+Sultan of Gujrat move towards Kumbalgarh but was defeated there.
+Nagor was also defeated.
+Sultan of Malwa took Mewar territories up to Ajmer but after seeing defeats of the sultans of Gujrat and Nagor allowed Rana Kumbha to recapture his lost territories.

 Construction of forts

 Kumbha is credited with having worked assiduously to build up the state again.
 Of 84 fortresses that form the defense of Mewar, 32 were erected by Kumbha.
 The chief citadel of Mewar, is the fort of Kumbhalgarh, built by Kumbha.
 It is the highest fort in Rajasthan (MRL 1075m).

 Other architecture

 Rana Kumbha commissioned the construction of a 37 m high, nine-storey tower at Chittor.
 The tower, called Vijay Stambha (Tower of Victory), was completed probably between 1458 and 1468, although some sources date it to 1448.
 The tower is covered with sculptures of Hindu gods and goddesses and depicts episodes from the Ramayana and the Mahabharata.

 There are many inscriptions on the Stambha from the time of Kumbha.